elufowojud/elufowojud/README.md

 Final-Year CS Student | Full-Stack Developer | AI & Data Enthusiast
 -------------------------------------------------------------------

+CS student at Coventry University who left an architecture degree to build software.
 I build full-stack apps, fine-tune AI models, and work with data pipelines.
 Former data analyst intern at Wise.
 Looking for remote roles at high-velocity startups where I can ship real code.

 * 🌍  I'm based in Birmingham, UK
 * ✉️  You can contact me at [davfowoju@gmail.com](mailto:davfowoju@gmail.com)